Jbarfield101/Blossom_Music-gen/README.md

 A desktop interface built with [Tauri](https://tauri.app/) provides the front‑end.
 Templates and scripts live under the top‑level `ui/` directory.
 Command‑line usage via `start.py` remains available for automation.
+Theme selection is remembered using Tauri's store plugin with a `localStorage` fallback.

 ## Quick Start